 There is a logarithm section just below.

-EV100 is the Conventional Definition of Light Value.
-Light Value is absolute EV converted to ISO 100, used as a standard comparison of exposures of actual scene light values.
+EV100 is an arbitrary definition of Light Value.
+The term Light Value is any absolute EV simply converted to ISO 100, used as a conventional comparison of typical exposures of actual scene light values.
+For example, EV 15 is called the exposure of clearest and brightest sun light, but it is only true of ISO 100.
+I suspect this is why people incorrectly assume the EV Chart is for ISO 100 only, nevertheless ISO 100 is not special, it is merely just another number, chosen due to popularity.
 The convention is that EV at ISO 100 can be numerically compared for exposure difference or scene brightness.
-ISO 100 is never a special magic number, it is just one of many values.
+ISO 100 is NOT any special magic number, it is just one of many values.
 Any number could work as a standard, but ISO 100 is just a popular familiar number, convenient to use.
+Some users imagine incorrectly that the EV Chart shows only ISO 100 values, but the EV Chart instead is applicable to ANY ISO number you might be using.
+Light Value merely converts whatever ISO to instead show as ISO 100.
+See evchart.html.

 EV100 = EVS - log₂(S/100)